iLink-CyberShARE/workflow-composer-public/README.md

 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the NSF.

+## How to cite
+If you create products such as publications using SWIM products, it would be great if you add the  following acknowledgement:

+"This work used the Sustainable Water for Integrated Modeling (SWIM) 2.0, which was supported by the National Science Foundation under Grant No. 1835897."

+Please use the following citation for this product:

+Automating Multivariable Workflow Composition for Model-to-Model Integration
+Vargas Acosta R. A., Garnica Chavira L., Villanueva-Rosales N., Pennington D.
+2022 IEEE 18th International Conference on e-Science, Salt Lake City, USA.
+October 11-14, 2022.
+DOI 10.1109/eScience55777.2022.00030

 ## License
 This software code is licensed under the [GNU GENERAL PUBLIC LICENSE v3.0](./license) and uses third party libraries that are distributed under their own terms (see [LICENSE-3RD-PARTY.md](./LICENSE-3RD-PARTY.md)).